endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 Another reason is "overshoot", a key concept about the timing of the epidemic.{% cite bergstrom:overshoot %}
 When the epidemic reaches the herd immunity threshold, it doesn't immediately stop spreading.
-It has a sort of momentum.
-You reach herd immunity at the point when each infected person infects less than one other person, but people are still getting infected at that point.
+It has a sort of momentum.{% cite oxford:overshoot %}  You reach herd immunity at the point when each infected person infects less than one other person, but people are still getting infected at that point.
 That point where you reach herd immunity, perhaps 60%, is the _peak_ of the epidemic, not the _end_ of the